-- Stop the snowmobile and leave the engine idling.
-1. - 2.
+- 1. Stop the snowmobile and leave the engine idling. - 2.
 Make sure the area behind your vehicle is clear. - 3.
-Push the vellow reverse button on the left-hand control for one second, then release.
+Push the yellow reverse button on the left-hand control for one second, then release.
 The engine will automatically reduce RPM and start a reverse rotation.
-A flashing reverse light on the instrument panel will indicate that the machine is in reverse. - Apply the throttle slowly to make sure the machine is in reverse.
-4. - NOTE: The maximum engine RPM will be 6000 when in reverse. - NOTE: If the engine stops running, the snowmobile will be in forward gear when it's restarted.
+A flashing reverse light on the instrument panel will indicate that the transmission is in reverse. - 4.
+Apply the throttle slowly to make sure the transmission is in reverse.
+The maximum engine RPM will be 6000 when in reverse.

+TIP: If the engine stops running, the snowmobile will be in forward gear when it's restarted.